-Both blended learning and the flipped classroom method are beneficial as they seek to make the traditional classroom model more engaging for the students.
+Introducing blended learning and the flipped classroom method is beneficial as they both seek to make the traditional classroom model more engaging for the students.
 Generally speaking, the more control students have over their own learning experience, the more likely they are to remain engaged.

 A 2014 report compiled in the USA by the Alliance for Excellent Education and the Stanford Centre for Opportunity Policy in Education (SCOPE) concluded that when it is used effectively, technology can both boost engagement from students and can result in significant gains in student achievement.
 These improvements were of particular value to those students who were previously most at risk of poor achievement.

 In addition to improving engagement and attainment, introducing blended learning and flipped classroom teaching can also open up new learning opportunities.
 Using a learning platform can enable a teacher to engage with students in new and exciting ways.
 A learning platform can also automate assessment and marking, which frees up the teacher for more face to face time with students.